fortybillion/yt-2-podcast/README.md

 # YouTube-to-Podcast
 Convert YouTube videos into a Podcast feed with audio files

-This project fetches videos from YouTube using the YouTube API and youtube-dl.
-Then, it generates a podcast XML feed file and upload this feed file and audio files to AWS S3 or other compatible service (like Digital Ocean Spaces).
+This project fetches videos from YouTube using the YouTube API and ytdl-dl.
+Then, it generates a podcast XML feed file.
+The created files can be uploaded/synced to any public file service or web server.

 ## Setup
 ### Install dependencies

 Run: `npm install`

-### Compile

-Run: `gulp`

-You will need gulp to be installed (`sudo npm install -g gulp`)

 ### Setup configuration file